IRG2 Image

 IRG2 explores a new class of crystalline oxides enabled by configurational entropy which offers exciting functional properties and pathways to new basic science.

-Co-Leaders: Jon-Paul Maria and Ismaila Dabo
+Co-Leaders: Jon-Paul Maria and Susan Sinnott

 Description